MLI-lab/overparameterized_convolutional_generators/README.md

 # Denoising and Regularization via Exploiting the Structural Bias of Convolutional Generators

-Reinhard Heckel∗ and Mahdi Soltanolkotabi†

 This repository provides code for reproducing the figures in the  paper:

 **``Denoising and Regularization via Exploiting the Structural Bias of Convolutional Generators''**, by Reinhard Heckel and Mahdi Soltanolkotabi.
-Contact: [mailto:reinhard.heckel@gmail.com](reinhard.heckel@gmail.com)
+Contact: [reinhard.heckel@gmail.com](reinhard.heckel@gmail.com)

 The paper is available online [here](http://www.reinhardheckel.com/papers/overparameterized_convolutional_generators.pdf).